 The Significance and Uses of Data Science

-We live, work, and play in the Information Age, and data is the main currency.
+We live, work, and play in the Information Age; data is the main currency.
 However, we also live in a time when businesses are more competitive and constantly seek ways of cutting costs and mitigating risks to prosper and beat the competition.

 That's why data science is so vital to today's commercial world.
-The best choices, the most excellent chances of success, are the informed choices.
-Data science provides that information, putting it to uses like:
+The informed choices are the best choices and the most excellent chances of success.
+Data science provides that information, putting it to use like:

 • Analyzing Trends: Organizations use trend analysis to set realistic and appropriate goals.
-Data scientists use the data they have processed to recommend suitable courses of action to find practical solutions to business issues.
+Data scientists use the data they process to recommend suitable courses of action and find practical solutions to business issues.

-• Making Better Decisions: Data science better equips the leadership of businesses and organizations to make sound, data-driven business decisions.
-As a result, many organizations actively recruit data scientists using the lure of excellent salaries and generous benefits.
+• Making Better Decisions: Data science better equips business and organizational leadership to make sound, data-driven business decisions.
+As a result, many organizations actively recruit data scientists, using the lure of excellent salaries and generous benefits.

 • Understanding Consumer Behavior: Data science is the foundation of corporate marketing and product strategy.
 Data scientists study consumer-related data to gather insights about consumer behavior and use these observations to assist management in strategizing and making informed decisions.